saccay/my_prjoect/README.md

      6)b) decresing data trend/point with at least 99 percent of succes 6)c) flat data trend/point with at least 98 percent of success

-7) explore differnet inputs for the function
+7) explore different inputs for the function
-8) list for the best oportunity
+8) list for the best opportunity
 9) explore total benefit
 10) display result
 11) search keywords in the twitter for the total number of counts